kavita-mahato/namaste-react/04-food-ordering-app/notes-06.md

 so we can extract the `JSON object` from a `fetch` response by using `await data.json()`.
 `data.json()` is a method on the data object that lets you extract a `JSON object` from the data or response.
 The method returns a promise because we have used `await` keyword. so `data.json()` returns a promise resolved to a `JSON object`.

+# Reconciliation
+ - In React, reconciliation is the process React uses to determine how the UI should update when your application’s state or props change.
+- It’s essentially React’s diffing and updating algorithm that ensures the DOM is updated efficiently with minimal changes.

+## How Reconciliation Works
+> React follows these steps when something changes:

+### 1. Render Phase

+React calls your component functions (or render() in class components) to produce a new Virtual DOM tree based on the updated state/props.

+### 2. Diffing (Virtual DOM Comparison)

+React compares the new Virtual DOM with the previous Virtual DOM.
+It uses a diffing algorithm with these heuristics:
+Different element types → Replace the entire subtree.
+Same element type → Update attributes/props and recursively compare children.
+Keys in lists → Used to match elements between renders for minimal reordering.

+### 3. Commit Phase

+React applies the minimal set of changes to the real DOM.
+This is done synchronously to ensure the UI is consistent.

+## Key Concepts
+Virtual DOM: A lightweight in-memory representation of the real DOM.

+**Keys:** Help React identify which items have changed, been added, or removed in lists.
+Fiber Architecture: React’s internal engine (since React 16) that breaks rendering work into units, allowing interruption for better performance.